|

 The existence of the monasteries became most precarious when the elections of 1876 and 1877 put a majority of anti-clericals into the Chamber of Deputies and the Senate.
 These Republican Opportunists (so called because they proposed waiting for the opportune moment to introduce reforms and even to make a final break with the Church) used anti-clericalism as a weapon against the monarchists united in loyalty to the Church, as a “cause” to promote that unity so eagerly desired by the statesmen of the Third Republic.

-DISSOLUTION of RELIGIOUS HOUSES
+of RELIGIOUS

 The premier, Jules Ferry, in March 1880, promulgated two decrees.
 The first dissolved the Jesuit order in France.
 The second threatened dissolution for all congregations that did not apply for authorization.
 Forty-five superiors and delegates of religious institutes of men met at the Oratory in Paris on April 27.
 They unanimously resolved to remain united in a common refusal to seek authorization.[8]